itb2k13/pughound-js/README.md

 # pughound-js
 A simplistic plugin for rendering suggestive search results from a remote data source

+# why ?
+Because other implementations are annoying, overly complex and didn't have all the options required for the destination application

 # requirements
-assumed referenced in your project somewhere:
+assumed referenced in the destination project somewhere:

 - jQuery >= v1.6
 - jQuery-Throttle-Debounce >= v1.1 (only required when you wish to make use of the input debounce feature)